-Don’t submit the FAFSA.
 The most common excuse for not submitting is the belief that you won’t qualify for financial aid.
-However, if you want a Stafford or PLUS loan, you’ll need to have completed a FAFSA.
+However, if you want a Direct Federal Loan or PLUS loan, you’ll need to have completed the FAFSA.
 Many schools require the FAFSA before they release scholarship or other merit money-have you checked on this?

 In other words, managing to get some sort of disciplinary issue added to your record.
 Of course, it doesn’t have to have anything to do with excessive celebrations.
 All it takes is something worthy of coming to your guidance counselor’s attention.

 The college may send you a notice when it receives your application but it may not let you know when it receives letters of recommendations or required material from other sources.
 Generally, most will let you know at some point that your application is incomplete.

 It’s not uncommon for large universities to require you to apply for housing long before you hear about your acceptance.
 Some require a separate housing application fee or may require a deposit to ensure freshman housing.
 Don’t wait until you’re accepted to find out about housing.